 Pollution hotline 1-800-663-3456

 Hotline staff will notify either provincial or federal government agencies (Ministry of Environment, Coast Guard, Environment Canada) depending on the location and species of wildlife involved.
-Contact your local rehabilitation centre, too, if available.
+If you do not see a clean-up response within 24 to 48 hours, call again – the frequency of calls increases the likelihood of response.

 What happens to wildlife in an oil spill?